joaka91/van-life/README.md

 # VANLIFE

-This repository contains the code for the project *VANLIFE*, as part of the Routing module of the Advanced React course on Scrimba.
+This repository contains the code for project *VANLIFE* -- part of the Routing module of the Advanced React course on Scrimba.